-It’s decided: you are getting started with video.
-Or maybe you have been using video for quite some time, but you are on the look-out for new ideas.
+The big decision has finally been made: you are getting started with a new video.
+Or you might already have an Online Video Platform and been getting serious about your videomarketing for a while now and you are just on the look-out for new ideas.
 In both cases: this blog is for you.
 One of the first things to consider is what style of video you are going to use: animation or live-action.

 In this blog we lay out the pros and cons for the different video styles based on four questions.